firatdem/FBoards/README.md

 ## Usage

-1. Open the application in your web browser.
+1. Open the application on your desktop.
-2. Create a new board or load an existing one.
+2. Create a new board in the app or create one using the Excel2Json tool.
-3. Use the available tools to add and modify elements on the board.
+3. Drag and drop to add and employees along the job sites.
-4. Collaborate with others in real-time.
+4. Collaborate with others in real-time using a shared folder.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push the branch.
-4. Open a Pull Request with a description of your changes.